What are Adverse Childhood Experiences?

 Including the HOPE framework in ACEs screenings

 ACEs screenings, or questionnaires that ask about past experiences of ACEs, can overwhelm children and families.
-A screening can trigger trauma and instill a demoralizing perception that the child and family are only defined by their adversities.
-People are more than their past exposures to ACEs and the resulting trauma.
-We need to view the complete picture of the lives of children, families, and communities that includes positive childhood experiences.
+Screenings can trigger trauma and paint a demoralizing perception that the child and family are only defined by their adversities.

 When completing an ACEs screening, include questions centered around PCEs using the Four Building Blocks of HOPE.
 Screening for both the positives and negatives helps build trust with the children and families that you serve.
-It shows them that you see them for all of their lived experiences, and that they are more than their ACEs score.
-Celebrate the strengths of the child and family and work with them to find access to the PCEs in their lives.
-By increasing access to PCEs for everyone, we can create a happier and healthier world.
+This helps you see all of their lived experiences and shows them that they are more than an ACEs score.

 Resources to promote positive childhood experiences